What are the top international animation degree programs?

 Other program options include a Minor in Expanded Animation, which can be added to any OCAD U program, and the Photography, Video, and Animation Studio Skills Certificate provided through the School of Continuing Studies.
 Students in the Certificate Program may choose a minimum of five courses based on their interests.
 Course examples for students who would like to focus on animation include Stop-Motion Puppet Making Studio, Introduction to 3D Animation with Blender, Character Design Studio, Introduction to Screenwriting, and Storyboarding for Media Production.

-A collaboration of the Faculties of Art, Design and Liberal Arts & Sciences, the Expanded Animation Minor combines drawing, media art, graphic design, and experimentation.
+A collaboration of the Faculties of Art, Design and Liberal Arts & Sciences, the Experimental Animation Minor combines drawing, media art, graphic design, and experimentation.
 Animation Fundamentals, 3D Modeling & Animation, Animated Illustration, Advanced Animation Studio, and Animation-Stop-Motion, are a few course examples.
-The Expanded Animation Minor at OCAD U can also be taken as a Post-Graduate Certificate.
+The Experimental Animation Minor at OCAD U can also be taken as a Post-Graduate Certificate.

 Pearson College London (PCL) houses Escape Studios, which provides programs in Animation, Game Art, Motion Graphics, and Visual Effects.
 All PCL programs have been created in partnership with major studios such as PlayStation London, Framestore, and DNEG.
 Pearson College of London is also a Houdini Certified School and an Unreal Engine Authorized Training Center—one of the few in the UK.